HDFGroup/hdf5/doc/VFD_SWMR_Punch_List.md

 32. Make a fixed-size dataset with a small chunk size to verify ... see #31.

 33. Make automated tests out of the `credel` and `gaussians` tests.

+34. Conserve space in the shadow file.
+    In vfd_swmr_enlarge_shadow_index(),
+    we postpone reclamation of the old shadow index for max\_lag ticks, but it's not necessary to wait that long.
+David traded some space efficiency for simplicity, for now.
+See the note in the source code.

+35. In the documentation, we should note that if a writer deletes an object that the reader has open (possesses an hid_t), and max_lag ticks later the reader tries to access the object by hid_t, the reader get an error result, or crash, or access the wrong object.